-- Website: hostos.cuny.edu/ready - o We'll update and maintain webpages to support students with distance learning and support - o We'll link to CUNY information on academic continuity for additional guidance. - Distribution list emails - o Emails will point students to the website for information.
+- Website: hostos.cuny.edu/ready - Updated 09/21: We'll update and maintain links to relevant webpages to support students with distance learning and support. - o We'll link to CUNY information on academic continuity for additional guidance. - Distribution list emails - o Emails will point students to the website for information.